Shareholders in TUI AG, TUI Travel back merger deal

 HANOVER Germany/LONDON Shareholders in both German travel and tourism group TUI AG (TUIGn.DE) and British travel group TUI Travel TT.L on Tuesday approved the pair's plans to merge.

-The two reached an agreement in September on the terms of a 6.5 billion euro (5.14 billion pound) merger to create the world's largest leisure tourism group.
+The two reached an agreement in September on the terms of a 6.5 billion euro ($8.3 billion) merger to create the world's largest leisure tourism group.

 The tie-up had been expected ever since TUI Travel was created in 2007 from the merger of Britain's First Choice and the travel business of TUI AG, which already owns around 55 percent of the London-listed company.